mahdjalili/audio-watermarking/README.md

 1. Check the [Issues](https://github.com/yourusername/audio-watermarking/issues) page
 2. Create a new issue with detailed information
 3. Include your Python version, operating system, and error messages

-## 🎉 Acknowledgments

--   Thanks to the steganography research community
--   NumPy developers for excellent array processing
--   Python community for robust audio processing libraries

 ---